nopnop2002/Arduino-STM32-CAN/stm32g431/README.md

 # Changes from the original

-- Change to local library
+- Changed to local library
 	The original use global library.
 	This example use local library.